Castux/diplo_map_tracer/README.md

 # then visit http://localhost:8000/diplo_map_tracer.html
 ```

-Load a map image by clicking the image area or dragging and dropping an image file onto it.
-All work is saved automatically to browser `localStorage` and persists across sessions.
+Load a map image by clicking **Load map…** or dragging an image file onto the canvas.
+All work autosaves to browser `localStorage` and persists across sessions.

 ---

 ## Modes

-The editor has three modes, switched with keys **1**, **2**, **3**.
+Switched with keys **1** – **4**.

 ### 1 — Territories

-Click the map to place territory markers.
+Click the map to place a territory marker.
 Select a marker to edit its properties in the sidebar:

 - **Name** — display name (e.g. "London")
 - **Type** — Land, Coast, or Sea
-- **Multi-coast** — North/South/East/West coast variants for coastal territories
 - **Supply center** — toggle to mark as a supply center
-- **Starting owner** — assign a starting owner for the opening position
+- **Starting owner** — assign an initial owner for the opening position

 Drag markers to reposition them.
-Delete with **Delete** / **Backspace** (asks for confirmation).
+Delete the selected territory with **Delete** / **Backspace**.

 ### 2 — Adjacencies

 Draw connections between territories representing which ones border each other.

-- **Single pair**: click territory A, then territory B to connect them.
+- **Single pair** — click territory A, then territory B to connect them.
-- **Remove edges**: click-drag across an existing edge line to delete it.
+- **Remove edges** — click-drag across an existing edge line to erase it; or use the × button next to a neighbor in the sidebar.
+- **Edge types** — each connection is typed as *army* (land-only), *fleet* (water-capable), or *both*.
+The type is inferred automatically from the territory types when an edge is created.
+Click an edge line to select it, then use the sidebar buttons or the **A / B / F** keys to override it.

 ### 3 — Ownership

-Assign territories to powers (nations/players).
+Assign territories to powers.

-- Select a power from the right panel (or press its number key **1–9**), then click territories to assign them.
+- Select a power from the right panel, then click territories to assign them.
 Click an already-owned territory to clear it.
-- **Right-click** a power to edit its color, set its home supply center target, or delete it.
+- **Right-click** a power row to edit its name, color, or delete it.
+- **+ Add power** adds a new power with an auto-assigned color.

+### 4 — Graph

+A force-directed layout of the territory adjacency graph, useful for spotting connectivity issues.

+- Drag nodes to rearrange.
+Click a node to toggle its **anchor** (anchored nodes are held in place by the simulation).
+- Outer hull nodes are anchored automatically on first load to keep the graph from collapsing.
+- **Reset Layout** rerandomizes positions and re-anchors the hull.
+- **Pause / Resume** the spring simulation.
+- **Spring length** and **Repulsion** sliders tune the physics.
+- **Show adjacency count** colours nodes by degree (blue → low, red → high).

 ---